tibbis/LED-Strip-HomeKit-Driver/README.md

 ##### Connecting RF24 Tranciever to Arduino

-This shows how to connect the wireless tranceiver to the Arduino pins.
+This image shows how to connect the wireless tranceiver to the Arduino pins.
 <p align="center">
   <img src=https://raw.githubusercontent.com/GitTibbe/LED-Strip-HomeKit-Driver/master/RF24-Arduino.png alt="PCB" width=400 height=400>
 </p>

+The following code is then implemented in the Arduino.
+(RGB_DRIVER.ino)